 It took a lot of hot glue to make this come together and I went through about three big glue sticks between gluing the fabric to the frame, and getting the pleats to hold in place, but I’m happy to report that I managed to walk away with only the tiniest little glue gun burn on one finger.
 That’s a hot glue miracle!

-I didn’t pre-measure my fabric at all for this.
-I really just kept a pair of scissors close by and trimmed the excess off as I completed the gluing on each section.
+I didn’t pre-measure my fabric at all for this, I really just kept a pair of scissors close by and trimmed the excess off as I completed the gluing on each section.
 I would say that a yard of fabric would probably be plenty for this project.

 If you’re using a smaller scrap or an oddly-shaped scrap of fabric and you need to use more than one piece, you can easily create a nice, tidy look by just folding over one edge of the fabric and gluing it onto itself before you start gluing your new piece to the frame.

-The Completed DIY Buffalo Check Tree Collar
+Fully Customized DIY Tree Collar

 This was one of those project ideas that I thought would surely go terribly wrong at some point.
 The materials and the supplies are so simple that I thought I must surely be overlooking some important element in my planning process.
 It couldn’t really be that easy, could it?
 But it worked! 🙂